ACTEA-Erasmus/m2c3-plc/Ex07/Subchapter01.md

 * The student can explain the analog to digital conversion of an analog output
 * The student can explain the working principle of normalization function
 * The student can explain the working principle of scale function
-* The student can program and process analog inputs
+* The student can program and process analog inputs and/or analog outputs
-* The sutdent can program and process analog outputs